mbierlee/preprocessor/SPECS.md

 #endif
 ```

 Currently only _object-like macros_ are supported as expressions.
-These need to be pre-defined either in sources or when calling the pre-processor.
+These need to be pre-defined either in sources or when calling the preprocessor.

 _Note: conditional directives inside of conditional directives are not supported._